Latest Scikit-Learn releases have made significant advances in the area of ensemble methods.

 HistGradientBoostingRegressor classes add support for sparse datasets, then it should be possible to reuse the

-make_xgboost_column_transformer utility method here.
+make_xgboost_column_transformer utility function here.

 from sklearn.experimental import enable_hist_gradient_boosting # noqa from sklearn.ensemble import HistGradientBoostingClassifier from sklearn2pmml.preprocessing import PMMLLabelBinarizer sklearn_mapper = ColumnTransformer( [(str(cat_index), PMMLLabelBinarizer(sparse_output = False), [cat_index]) for cat_index in range(0, len(cat_columns))] + [(str(cont_index), "passthrough", [cont_index]) for cont_index in range(len(cat_columns), len(cat_columns + cont_columns))] , remainder = "drop") sklearn_pipeline = Pipeline([ ("mapper", sklearn_mapper), ("classifier", HistGradientBoostingClassifier(max_iter = 31, max_depth = 3, random_state = 13)) ])